crossroadschurch/crossroads-website/content/_index.md

 description: "Burghfield Common"
 theme_version: '2.8.2'
 cascade:
-  featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+  featured_image: '/images/droneview.jpg'
 ---

-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to Crossroads Church in Burghfield Common.
+We are a small local church sited in the centre of Burghfield Common in West Berkshire, England.